-Boulder Beach Track: Wildlife and Coastal Views in Dunedin
+Boulder Beach Track: Discover Wildlife and Stunning Coastal Views in Dunedin

-• Boulder Beach Track offers stunning coastal views and diverse wildlife, including yellow-eyed penguins and New Zealand fur seals, especially during breeding season restrictions.
+• The Boulder Beach Track showcases spectacular coastal views and a variety of wildlife, including yellow-eyed penguins and New Zealand fur seals, with seasonal restrictions to protect breeding populations.

-• The 4 km return loop track features rugged terrain and elevation changes, providing a challenging hike for advanced trampers.
+• This return loop track features rugged terrain and steep sections, offering a rewarding challenge for experienced hikers seeking adventure.

-• Scenic highlights include macrocarpa stands, stacked stone walls, and picturesque native shrub landscapes along the trail.
+• Scenic highlights include striking macrocarpa stands, historic stone walls, and vibrant native shrub landscapes along the path.

-• It's crucial to respect wildlife protection efforts, especially during the breeding season from November to February, with alternative tracks available.
+• Respecting wildlife protection efforts is essential, especially during breeding season from November to February, with alternative routes available during closures.

 Location and Access

-If you prefer public transport, hop on the Number 3 bus to the end of Tomahawk Road, then walk up the Karetai Road Track to access Boulder Beach.
+For public transport users, take the Number 3 bus to the end of Tomahawk Road, then walk up Karetai Road Track to reach Boulder Beach.

 Track Characteristics